UncleCShark/Cmaketopia/Docs/CommandLine.md

 ## A typical programmer's pipeline

 ![Simple flowchart](../assets/ProgrammerFlowChart.png)
+We need the three basic tools to build C++ applications.
+These are the compiler, the linker, and the librarian.
+A [**toolchain**](https://en.wikipedia.org/wiki/Toolchain) is a set of these programs and additional tools.
+The compiler transforms C++ source code files and produces [object file](https://en.wikipedia.org/wiki/Object_file).
+The librarian create a static library from a set of object files.
+The linker takes object files and libraries and resolves their symbolic references to generate an executable (application) or a library (dynamic or static).
+The object files and static libraries are only needed during building an application.
+An executable may depend on dynamic libraries thus they are essential during the execution of app.
 It's time for our first Hello example.
 A source code for hello application is below

 **\#include \<iostream>